Pesticide Use in the Lawn and Garden

 An important aspect of prevention is managing areas where stormwater runoff may come in contact with pesticides and carry them to non-target sites.
 Since amounts and intensity of rainfall can vary greatly from storm to storm, it’s important to plan for the effects of runoff in the worst conditions and develop best practices for preventing runoff impacts.

-Regardless of an applicator’s role (commercial applicator, homeowner or municipal employee), using pesticides properly and safely will go a long way in preventing contamination of stormwater runoff leading to contamination of water resources.
+Regardless of an applicator’s role (commercial applicator, homeowner, or municipal employee), using pesticides properly and safely will go a long way in preventing contamination of the stormwater runoff that can pollute water resources.

 When applying pesticides to the lawn or garden:

-- Be aware of potential access from sloping driveways or lawns into storm drains or backyard ponds.
+- Be aware of potential runoff from sloping driveways or lawns into storm drains or backyard ponds.